ut-ras/ras_site_old/_posts/2015-09-02-year-in-review.md

 ---
 layout: post
 title: Year in Review
+shorttitle: 2015 - Year in Review
 ---

 The University of Texas at Austin chapter of the IEEE Robotics and Automation Society serves a diverse community of students consisting primarily of Electrical Engineering, Mechanical Engineering, and Computer Science majors.

+Our
-Our students are enthusiastically driven to incorporate and apply their classroom knowledge in real world settings.
+students are enthusiastically driven to incorporate and apply their classroom knowledge in real world settings.
 Our purpose is to educate and promote STEM in the rapidly growing fields of robotics and automation.
 We do so by providing